chebread/chebread/README.md

 #### Web utilities
 - [crelement](https://github.com/chebread/crelement) - A converter that creates an HTML string in the DOM using createElement.
+- [markler](https://github.com/chebread/markler) - A converter that converts Markdown grammars to HTML strings.

 #### Websites/Services
 - [colvier](https://github.com/chebread/colvier) - RGB color checker for Front-end developer.